 It is a highly practical training, using the group of participants and the facilitator as a working model, bringing in participants’ previous experience and setting up an environment which is safe, supportive and conducive to real learning.
-This will inevitably cover both professional and personal issues (more about how the course runs).
+This will inevitably cover both professional and personal issues (how the course runs).

-A significant part of the programme is devoted to practice, where each participant facilitates the rest of the group and then this experience is used for applied learning.
-Feedback is provided by both the other participants and by myself as an observer.
-Feedback will cover both skills performance and applied theory, making sense of the thinking about facilitation and groupwork by providing examples from the practice session (here is an example timetable of the full four day programme).
+A significant part (nearly half) of the programme is devoted to practice, where each participant facilitates the rest of the group and then this experience is used for applied learning.
+Feedback is provided by both the other participants and by myself (Nick Eve) as an observer.
+Feedback will cover both skills performance and applied theory, making sense of the thinking about facilitation and groupwork by providing examples from the practice session (an example timetable of the four day programme).

 The training builds up participants confidence to run the group by starting with pair exercises, moving through small group work towards working with the whole group.
 Everything that happens during the course is part of the learning material.
 Not everything will work as intended but everything will provide learning.

 The course teaches the skills used by the facilitator in interventions.
 Looking at building trust and rapport within the group and with the individual group members.
-The group facilitator needs to understand how to use these interpersonal skills and also why to use them (more about what the course covers).
-Importantly it also provides practice in observation skills and framing interventions based on this observation.
-We will analyse the whole process of intervening, from the standpoint of the facilitator, the participant and the group.
+The group facilitator needs to understand how to use these interpersonal skills and also why to use them (what the course covers).
+Importantly it also provides practice in observation skills and framing interventions based on these observation.
+We will analyse the whole process of intervening, from the standpoint of the facilitator, the individual participant and the group.

 The facilitator is a 'facilitator of process' and getting to grips with the complexity of this statement is the key to successful professional facilitation.
-The content is the business of the participants whilst the focus for the facilitator is the processes that are influencing, shaping and directing the participants' content.
+The content is the business of the participants whilst the focus for the facilitator is the processes that are influencing, shaping and directing the participants' relationship to and understanding of the content.
 Understanding the various layers of process and how to intervene both explicitly and implicitly is the magic of facilitation.
-Process covers everything from the structures that hold the group, such as the room and time management, through the tools and techniques that help the group with its work to the very personal processes that affect each individual’s interactions, both historic and present to the group dynamics that subtly influence each person’s presence within the group.
+Process covers everything from the structures that hold the group, such as the room and time management, through the tools and techniques that help the group with its work to the very personal processes that affect each individual’s interactions, both historic and present, to the group dynamics that subtly influence each person’s presence, behaviours and role within the group.

 This programme is run with a very gentle approach, it is all about the participants not the facilitator.
 This itself underlies facilitation and some of the challenges it can present.
 It is not for the facilitator to perform but for the group to.
 The facilitator’s role is to enable and allow that to happen.
-I hope that this is how I facilitate the programme (more information about Nick Eve).
+I intend and hope that this is how I facilitate the programme (information about Nick Eve).